Legacy Search UI Framework

 Using the Mobile Device

 The first thing to understand is that, by default, layouts and sublayouts are assigned to the Default device.
-This means that, ultimately, the overall layout of a Coveo Search Page stays exactly the same no matter what device it is being viewed on.
+This means that, ultimately, the overall layout of a Coveo-Powered Search Page stays exactly the same no matter what device it’s being viewed on.

 You can change this behavior by assigning your layouts and sublayouts to the Mobile device instead.